 Address: https://goo.gl/maps/gR32EHuEz3AuyzxU8

-A very special Ramen restaurant, because the restaurant's design includes only 10 seats arranged around the chef's cooking area, through which we can observe how the chef prepares his dishes.
-You need to order food by buying a ticket at the automatic ticket vending machine in front of the door, then give it to the chef.
+A very unique ramen restaurant, as it has only 10 seats arranged around the chef's cooking area, allowing you to observe the chef as they prepare each dish.
+To order, you’ll need to purchase a ticket from the automatic vending machine outside the door and then hand it to the chef.

 Issunbousi Ramen (一寸法師)